Jack Davis (guard, born 1933)

-Jack Owen Davis (February 19, 1933 – February 15, 2015) was an American football guard who played one season with the Denver Broncos of the American Football League (AFL).
-He was drafted by the Washington Redskins of the National Football League (NFL) in the fifteenth round of the 1958 NFL Draft.
+Jack Owen Davis (February 19, 1933 – February 15, 2015) was an American professional football guard who played one season with the Denver Broncos of the American Football League (AFL).
+He was selected by the Washington Redskins of the National Football League (NFL) in the fifteenth round of the 1958 NFL draft.
 He first enrolled at the University of Oklahoma before transferring to the University of Arizona.
 Davis attended Heavener High School in Heavener, Oklahoma.

-Early years
+Early life

 Davis played high school football for the Heavener High School Wolves.
 He was a three-year varsity letterman and team captain for the Wolves.
 He earned All-League honors his junior and senior seasons.
 Davis was also a four-year varsity letterman in baseball and a two-year varsity letterman in basketball.

 College career

 Davis first played college football from 1951 to 1952 for the Oklahoma Sooners of the University of Oklahoma.
 He served in the United States Marine Corps from 1953 to 1955 where he also played football in San Diego and Camp Pendleton.

 Upon his honorable discharge from the Marines, Davis was a three-year varsity letterman for the Arizona Wildcats of the University of Arizona.
 He was also a team captain for the Wildcats and played in the 1957 All-American All-Star game.
 He received his Masters of Education from the University of Arizona in 1959.